My favorite pressure cooker discovery yet – Instant Pot Vanilla Extract! Rich, dark, aromatic extract in minutes instead of months!

 - Prep Time: 10 minutes

-- Cook Time: 30 minutes High Pressure
+- Cook Time: 30 minutes

-- Total Time: 7 minute
+- Total Time: 60 minutes

 - Using a sharp pointed knife or kitchen shears, cut each bean in half and then split in half lengthwise leaving about an inch still connected.
 If beans are too dry to split, cut them into 1 inch pieces.

-- Place the vanilla beans in a pint size Mason jar and add vodka or glycerin, leaving 1 inch of headspace.
+- Place the vanilla beans in a pint-size Mason jar and add vodka or glycerin, leaving 1 inch of headspace.
 Top with a canning lid and ring and barely tighten.